 On this flight, I had an aisle seat yet again.
-What I noticed immediately is that this seat had far less storage than the window seat I had on the HNL – NRT flight.
+What I noticed immediately is that this seat had far less storage than the window seat I had on the .
 The window seats have an extra storage compartment next to the armrest by the aisle.
 The aisle seats do not.
 There’s still plenty of space to put your stuff, but this is something worth noting.

 Looking around the cabin, I got the feeling most of the passengers were flying first class for the first time.
 There was a distinct sense of discomfort, some of them were looking around as if to familiarize themselves with the cabin, others sat tensely.
 I got confirmation that this was at least partially true with the passenger seated next to me and his companion who, it turned out, were Flyertalk lurkers.
 He’d used “that site” to find tips on how to book his trip to Fiji and Sydney, which he was still pretty amazed by.

-Next came the broccoli and blue cheese soup, which was as bland as the photo shows.
+Next came the broccoli and blue cheese soup.
 I couldn’t taste a hint of blue cheese.
-If I had to guess, I’d say it tasted like somebody boiled broccoli in a pot, removed the greens, and added milk to the boiling water along with a few of the leftover stems.
+If I had to guess, I’d say it tasted like somebody boiled broccoli in a pot and added milk along with a few of the leftover stems.
 In other words, it’s what broccoli soup would taste like if I made it.

-The salad came next and if you’re wondering how one can possibly screw up a salad, just add extra soft and buttery croutons into the mix – two things croutons shouldn’t be.
+The salad came next and if you’re wondering how one can possibly screw up a salad, just add extra soft and buttery croutons – two things croutons shouldn’t be.
 Not even a gallon of ranch and clumps of cheese could have saved this from being a disappointment…

 Dessert was a nice end to an otherwise bland and dragged-out meal.

-The passenger seated next to me glanced at the broken IFE and apologized, saying “I’d share mine if I could.”
+The passenger seated next to me glanced at the broken IFE and sympathized, saying “I’d share mine if I could.”
 He also suggested I ask for compensation in the form of points, but I told him United had put a cap on that with folks abusing the complaint system in the past.
-We continued talking and it turned out he was a Flyertalk lurker.
-He explained how he’d checked Flyertalk for trip ideas before booking a trip to Fiji and Sydney for himself and his companion, still in awe at how easy the booking process was.
+We continued talking and I learned he was a Flyertalk lurker.
+He had checked Flyertalk for ideas before booking a trip to Fiji and Sydney for himself and his companion, still in awe at how easy the booking process was.
 After a while, he asked if I brought a laptop with me and I told him I did, but that my charger didn’t work.
-He told me he had a Macbook and would be happy to lend me his charger.
-He pulled a bag out of the overhead, dug around, and found the charger, but it turned out to be an older model incompatible with my laptop.
+He pulled a bag out of the overhead, dug around, and found his charger, but it turned out to be an older model incompatible with my laptop.

-A while later, the male FA walked around with a Skymall catalog and I asked if by any chance they sold Macbook chargers.
+A while later, the male FA walked around with a Skymall catalog.
+I asked if by any chance they sold MacBook chargers.
 He said, “We don’t, but why don’t you just use mine?”
-He disappeared into the galley and returned with his charger, saying I could use it for the duration of the flight.
-This was very much appreciated, since that 15 hour flight would have been pretty unbearable otherwise.
-I did eventually get 5,000 points from United as compensation for the broken IFE, but if I was one of those people who’d paid $10k+ for the flight, I would have been pretty annoyed by this.
+He returned with his charger, offering it to me for the duration of the flight.
+This was very much appreciated since that 15-hour flight would have been pretty unbearable otherwise.
+I did eventually get 5,000 points from United as compensation for the broken IFE, which was fine with me.

 For breakfast, I ordered the cheese omelette, which came with salsa, bacon (which I don’t eat), and chicken sausage.
 The FA dropped off a tray with a bowl of fruit, yogurt, a croissant, and something that resembled a plate of prison food.
 Seriously, United?
 One piece of chicken sausage?
 And I thought the buck stopped at eliminating limes from the drink cart…